Estate Tax Planning for Domestic and International Persons

 For International Individuals

-International individuals, including non-resident aliens in the U.S., face unique estate tax planning considerations.
+International individuals, including non-resident aliens in the U.S., face unique international estate tax planning considerations.
 Their U.S. estate includes assets physically located in the U.S. and shares in U.S. companies.

 U.S. Estate Tax on Non-Residents